Zymbit-Docs/docs/content/bootware-one-zero/getting-started/_index.md

 ### 4. Quickcheck - Force Failover (Change Active/Backup partitions)

-A failover from Active to Backup is done with the `-r` option to `zb-update`
+To verify you now have your A partition intact, force a failover from Active to Backup with the `-r` option to `zb-update`

 ```
 sudo zb-update -r